Campeche: Demographics

-As of 2015, the state has a total population of 899,931. the third-smallest of any state.
+As of 2015, the state has a total population of 899,931.
 Seventy-five percent live in urban areas along the coast and twenty-five percent live in rural areas.
 The most populated municipality is Campeche.
 Most of the state's population growth has occurred since 1970 when the population then was only 215,600.

 The most commonly spoken indigenous language spoken in the state is Yucatec Maya, with 71,852 speakers.
 This is followed by Chol, with 10,412, Tzeltal with 1,900 and Q'anjob'al with 1,557.
 There are a total of 91,094 speakers of an indigenous language in the state, which is about 12% of the total population.
 This is up from just under 90,000 in 2005.
 Fourteen percent of these speakers do not speak Spanish.
 There are about 7,000 Plautdietsch-speaking Mennonites of German descent in the State of Campeche, mostly around Hopelchen and Hecelchakán.
-These Menonnites came in the 1980s from the Mennonite settlements which were founded in 1922 and 1924 in the states of Chihahua and Durango, partly via Zacatecas.
+These Menonnites came in the 1980s from the Mennonite settlements which were founded in 1922 and 1924 in the states of Chihuahua and Durango, partly via Zacatecas.
 According to the 2020 Census, 2.08% of Campeche's population identified as Black, Afro-Mexican, or of African descent.

 Sixty three percent of the population profess the Catholic faith as of 2010.
 Most those who are non Catholic belong to Evangelical or Protestant churches.
 The National Presbyterian Church in Mexico has a large percentage of followers in Tabasco State.